dhruvchhabra29/PixelScout/README.md

   │   └─ style.css
   ├─ src/
   │   ├─ app.js        // main application logic and UI rendering
-  │   └─ api.js        // Unsplash API configuration & helper functions
+  │   └─ api.js        // TheMealDB API helper functions
   ├─ assets/
-  │   └─ icons/        // icons for theme toggle, loader, etc.
+  │   └─ icons/        // icons, loaders, etc. (optional)
   └─ README.md
 ```

-This structure separates API logic, UI logic, styles, and static assets for better maintainability.
+This structure separates API logic, UI rendering, styles, and assets to keep the codebase clean and maintainable.

 ---

 ## 🚀 Project Setup & Run Instructions

-> Note: For Milestone 1, a basic setup and this README are sufficient.
-The steps below describe how to run the project locally once API integration is implemented.
+> For Milestone 1, it is enough to have the repository, basic structure, and this README.
+The steps below describe how to run the project locally once implementation begins.

 1. **Clone the repository**